 It is noted that the proposal is fully compliant with site coverage and landscaping area controls in the PDCP.
 However, similar to DA20/0200 the depth and orientation of the lots does not enable the 8m setback at the ground floor and 12m setback to the rear boundary at the upper storey to be achieved.
 This control is applied under the PDCP to lots that have a northern orientation and seeks to ensure direct solar access and privacy is maintained to the private open space (POS) of adjoining dwellings.
-The variations to this setback control are supported in the circumstances of this proposal on the following grounds:
+The variations to this setback control is supported in the circumstances of this proposal on the following grounds:

 - The north/south subdivision orientation ensures dwellings address Road 09, which provides a positive streetscape and character to the locality.
 The alternative configuration with side boundaries of dwellings addressing Road 09 and the park opposite would be a poor urban design outcome for the estate. - The resultant lots have a depth of approximately 19m, accommodating a front setback of 4.5m and a rear setback at the ground level of 8m provides a potential building envelope of 6.5m deep, with an upper storey of a depth of only 2.5m after considering the upper storey setback requirement of 12m.
-It is not feasible to comply with these controls on this specific site. - Unlike other approvals under DA20/0200 and consents issued for dwellings on lots with a frontage less than 10m, the proposal the subject of this DA maintains and exceeds the minimum landscaping controls of the PDCP.
+It is not feasible to comply with these controls on this specific site. - Unlike other approvals under DA20/0200 and Consents issued for dwellings on lots with a frontage less than 10m, the proposal the subject of this DA maintains and exceeds the minimum landscaping controls of the PDCP.
 Furthermore, the landscaping is provided to a higher quality than required under the PDCP to contribute to the quality and character of the public domain in the estate.

 - Despite the departure from the rear setback requirements, the development has demonstrated how location of POS areas at the side setback of the dwellings ensures suitable direct solar access will be afforded to the future occupants and improved privacy to adjoining dwellings.
-Solar diagrams have also demonstrated that the upper storey design and roofline has been considered to ensure the adjoining dwellings will not experience any unreasonable overshadowing. - The upper storey floor plan and windows ensure that privacy of adjoining property's POS will be maintained.
+Solar diagrams have also demonstrated that the upper storey design and roofline has been considered to ensure the adjoining dwellings will not experience any unreasonable overshadowing and will still maintain direct solar access to 50% of the POS for 3 hours during mid winter. - The upper storey floor plan and windows ensure that privacy of adjoining property's POS will be maintained.